stiggle10/gu511_git_hw/README.md

 ## repository contents

-+ 'helloworld.py'
++ `helloworld.py`
-	+ run with 'python helloworld.py'
+	+ run with `python helloworld.py`
 	+ this will greet you and then tell you the current time
-+ 'rzl.py'
++ `rzl.py`
-	+ run with 'pyrhon rzl.py'
+	+ run with `pyrhon rzl.py`
 	+ this will offer you the ramblings of a teacher who thinks he is funnier than he is
++ `dspipeline.py`
+	+ a file containing some utilities for building data science pipelines, and an example that trains several models on adult salary data and selects the best based on cross validatied metrics